Proof of George Andrews's and David Robbins's q-TSPP Conjecture: 4 .5em The Nostos

 To certify the final identity, we rewrite \eqref{eq:Okada} equivalently into

 where $(a;q)_n:=(1-a)(1-qa)\cdots(1-q^{n-1}a)$ denotes the $q$-Pochhammer symbol.
 As before, we use creative telescoping to provide a certified operator~$P$ which annihilates the sum on the left-hand side.
 In the present case, a single operator is sufficient because the sum depends only on a single variable~$n$ (there is no~$i$ there).
-Using the operator~$P$ and the defining equations for~$c_{n,j}$, we then construct a recurrence for the entire left-hand side, which turns out to have order twelve.
-As this recurrence is a left multiple of the second order operator annihilating the right-hand side, the proof of Theorem~\ref{qTSPPthm} is completed by checking~\eqref{Okada1} for $n=1,2,\dots,12$. {\it Quod Erat Demonstrandum}!
+Using the operator~$P$ and the defining equations for~$c_{n,j}$, we then construct a recurrence for the entire left-hand side, which turns out to have order~$12$.
+This recurrence is a left multiple of the second order operator

+which can be seen to annihilate the right-hand side, and its leading coefficient does not vanish for any index~$n$.
+Therefore the proof of Theorem~\ref{qTSPPthm} is completed by checking~\eqref{Okada1} for $n=1,2,\dots,12$. \emph{Quod erat demonstrandum.}